marklogic-community/RunDMC/README.txt

     the live developer site, you'll need an XDBC server.

+DEFAULT DATABASE CONTENT

+  In order to function properly, the database must have some initial content.
+There is no definition today of what that minimum content is as some of it depends on the configuration settings.

-  To copy a database from the staging site, use the script in the tools directory.
+  After you create the database and app servers, you can use use the script in the tools directory to copy the contents of the dmc-stage.marklogic.com staging server into your development database.
+  You may need to adjust ports, database names and hostnames.

 CODE NOTES